 How Are Multi-Site Technology Rollout Like And Orchestras Similar?

 There are strong parallels between the two models.
 In leadership structure: An orchestra employs a strong, devolved, leadership structure with clear responsibility and accountability.
 Section leaders ensure a disciplined approach to the practice and performance of their teams.
 The role of the conductor is to integrate the teams into a seamless whole.
 The model relies on the players’ formal training, which hones technical expertise and a disciplined approach to practice.
+This model is the base for an ideal orchestrated rollout.

 The ideal operating model for multi-site technology rollouts employs a strong, devolved leadership structure, although for rollouts, areas of responsibility and accountability are broader than for an orchestra.
 For example, rollout pace and scale is greater than for an orchestra’s schedule of performances.
 The model includes a formal training path for PMs and PFs to develop their technical expertise.